-A standard classification listing has also been provided31.
+A standard classification listing has also been provided.
 For the General Release, this includes a list of country codes and the 2-digit industry and occupation codes.
-For the In-Confidence Release, this includes codes for the country, geography, occupation and industry variables.
+For the Un-confidentialised Release, this includes codes for the country, geography, occupation and industry variables.